BeaglePilot/beaglepilot/reports/report_victor.md

 - What has been accomplished?:
     - PWM checked.
 Works fine after modifications but AP_Motor_tests doesn't work properly.
     - Tested the WHO_AM_I of the different sensors: https://gist.github.com/vmayoral/502da526bd7b81b0f3d6.
 LSM doesn't seem to respond.
     - Issue detected with MPU9250 with new firmware.
-Gyros not responding
+Gyros not responding.
+Tried different bus rates, same result.
+NOTE: When the low speed is set below 1 GHz the sensor doesn't even seem to respond.
     - Power down issue when connecting/disconnecting batteries.
 Refer to the issue description